 Commissioned by Remo Giuffre for Remo General Store for our big cracker night.
 Our shortest lived project, installed on 30 December, stolen sometime early January 1st, Bondi Road, Bondi.

 Working with Adam Russell from DRAW Architects we ran an architectural and urban design studio for a semester at UTS School of Architecture focussing on the urban condition of Ultimo, the adjacent pedestrian network and Chippendale anticipating the changes to the neighbourhood.
 An exhibition was held at Customs House as part of the program.

 Working with the NSW Department of Planning and infrastructure we have helped to deliver the centrepiece hardcopy and PDF documents of the Green Paper and White Paper for the New Planning System for NSW.
-Scope of the work included art direction, layout, illustrations, infographics and diagrams.
+Scope of the work included art direction, layout, photography, illustrations, infographics and diagrams.

 Public Associates created a refined event design suite of materials including logo, signage, banners, website, t–shirts, badges and bags.

 A Metropolis Congress Research Publication, edited by Chris Johnson.
 Following a research trip to India in early 2011 this book was compiled featuring ten 'urban champions'.
 Projects varied in scale and intervention from new eco–cities to small local projects in slums.
 The book was designed in Sydney and printed locally in Mumbai for local distribution across India.
 You can read the entire book here at Scribd.
 Photography by Public Associates.